wiloon/blog/content/post/archive-1/2013-09-23-how-to-configure-office-applications-to-run-under-a-specific-user-account.md

     SUMMARY

     We do not recommend or support automation to a Microsoft Office application from an unattended user account.
-For additional information on why Microsoft does not recommend automation under this context, click the following article number to view the article in the Microsoft Knowledge Base:<a href="http://support.microsoft.com/default.aspx?kbid=257757">257757</a> Considerations for server-side automation of Office
+For additional information on why Microsoft does not recommend automation under this context, click the following article number to view the article in the Microsoft Knowledge Base:257757 Considerations for server-side automation of Office

     If there is no choice but to automate Office from an unattended user account, the following steps can be used to configure the computer to run the Office application as a specific user, giving the application a fixed identity when it is started for Automation.